Alsop en le Dale: History

 Comprising a few cottages and scattered farms, the village was mentioned in the Domesday Book under Derbyshire in the lands belonging to the king.
-The book which was written in 1086 said:
+The book, which was written in 1086, said:

 In Parwich are two carucates of land to the geld.
 There is land for two ploughs.
 It is waste.
 Kolli holds it of the king and he has three villans with two bordars with three ploughs.
 There are twelve acres of meadow.
 To this manor belong berewicks of Alsop-en-le-Dale, Hanson Grange and Cold Eaton.
 There are 2 carucates of land to the geld.
 There is land for two ploughs.
 It is waste.

-After the Norman Conquest, Henry de Ferrers, one of William the Conqueror's generals was granted land in Derbyshire.
+After the Norman Conquest, Henry de Ferrers, one of William the Conqueror's generals, was granted land in Derbyshire.
 He in turn offered the township of Alsop-le-Dale to one of his officers Gamellus who became known as Gamellus de Alsop.
 The Alsop family owned the estate of Alsop-en-le-Dale from the 12th century to the late 17th century, when Anthony Alsop's creditors forced the sale of the estate to meet his debts, some of which was passed to Sir Phillip Gell.
-During the 18th century the Allsopps of Derby and Worcester were proprietors of Samuel Allsopp & Sons, a Burton-on-Trent based brewery, and Henry Allsopp, 1st Baron Hindlip claimed that they were descended from the Alsops.
-While a connection between Anthony Alsop (c.1618-91) of Alsop-en-le-Dale and Samuel Allsopp (d.
-1728/9) of Derby is yet to be proven, but a family relation is plausible.
+During the 18th century, the Allsopps of Derby and Worcester were proprietors of Samuel Allsopp & Sons, a Burton-based brewery, and Henry Allsopp, 1st Baron Hindlip, claimed that they were descended from the Alsops.
+While a connection between Anthony Alsop (c.1618–91) of Alsop-en-le-Dale and Samuel Allsopp (d.
+1728/9) of Derby is yet to be proven, a family relation is plausible.

 In the last decade of the 19th century, according to directories and gazetteers of the time, Alsop Hall was the residence of John Hall (J.P.) and principal landowners were the Duke of Rutland, Baron Hindlip (who was lord of the manor). and W. Dean.

-Community & leisure
+Community and leisure

-Alsop Hall opposite the church, was built in the late 16th century for the Alsop family.
+Alsop Hall, opposite the church, was built in the late 16th century for the Alsop family.

 The village formerly had a station on the railway line connecting Ashbourne and Buxton.
-Located to the west and above the village, the station is a now a car-park and access point for the Tissington Trail, a 13 mi bridleway and walk/cycle path that utilizes this section of the line.
+Located to the west and above the village, the station is a now a car park and access point for the Tissington Trail, a 13 mi bridleway and walk/cycle path that utilises this section of the line.
 Opened in 1971, it is part of the National Cycle Network.

 The village is a convenient starting point for walks into Wolfscote Dale, which lies on the River Dove between Dovedale and Hartington village.